Scaless/enumbra/README.md

 // Then test if the direction is in our possible directions with test(). if (user_input.direction.single() && possible_directions.test(user_input.direction)) {
     // Move the player
-} else {
-    // No valid input
 }
 ```

 ### Packed Bit Field Enums
 Both Value Enums and Flag Enums can be packed more tightly within a struct by utilizing bit fields.
-Several macros are provided to do so:
+Several macros are provided to handle this:

 #### ENUMBRA_PACK(Enum, Name)